miguelcarmona23/Animal-Shelter-Website/README.md

 # Animal Shelter Website

-This is a landing page for a animal shelter agency.
+This is a landing page for an animal shelter.

 ## Built With